 Medical expenses for pets can add up quickly.
-For this reason, many pet owners choose to get pet insurance to prepare for inevitable medical costs.
+For this reason, many pet owners choose to get pet insurance coverage to prepare for inevitable medical costs.
 But how does pet insurance work if your pet has already been diagnosed with a health condition?

 Pet insurance covers some of the costs related to your pet’s healthcare, but the policy comes with standard exclusions and limitations.
 Read on to learn more about pet insurance, pre-existing conditions and whether your pet’s medical expenses will be covered.